How would you define content marketing in the year 2019? Here’s an overview from Marketing 360®.

 Let’s reconsider the admission we started with.
 Maybe there is a way to define content marketing in 2019.

-Content marketing: the act of creating, promoting and distributing content in a way that gets people to remember your brand.
+Content marketing: the act of creating, promoting and distributing content with a simple, consistent, personal story that makes your brand memorable.

 If that doesn’t quite work as a definition, it certainly works as a goal.